Mohamed-Zeghlache/Python-Facebook-Automation/README.md

 # Python Facebook Automation
-A Selenium Script to share Facebook status in multiple groups Automaticaly
+A Selenium Script to share Facebook status in multiple groups Automatically